Ke'Bryan Hayes Player Props: Pirates vs. Marlins

-Ke'Bryan Hayes -- with an on-base percentage of .216 in his past 10 games, 76 points lower than his season-long percentage -- will be in action for the Pittsburgh Pirates against the Miami Marlins, with Bryan Hoeing on the hill, on June 24 at 4:10 PM ET.
+Ke'Bryan Hayes, with a slugging percentage of .316 in his past 10 games -- including one home run -- will be in action for the Pittsburgh Pirates versus the Miami Marlins, with Eury Perez on the mound, June 25 at 1:40 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Marlins.
+In his most recent appearance, he went 1-for-5 with an RBI against the Marlins.

 Ke'Bryan Hayes Game Info & Props vs. the Marlins